+Transformation of today’s workforce, requires strategies to ensure that women and minorities are considered fairly and equitably across all dimensions of the career lifecycle.
+Society and organization must focus on removing bias embedded in institutions, processes, and culture.
 This is where the United Nations (UN) and its Sustainable Development Goal (SDG) number 5 come into play.
 It is specifically targeted toward ending discrimination against women and girls throughout the world.
 As the UN notes, “Gender equality is not only a fundamental human right, but a necessary foundation for a peaceful, prosperous, and sustainable world.”

 When the world succeeds in achieving this goal by its target date 2030, women would no longer experience extreme violence, such as trafficking and sexual exploitation.
 Harmful practices such as forced marriage and female genital mutilation would end.
 Women would have universal access to sexual and reproductive health information, and they would have equal rights to economic resources.
 Technology would promote the empowerment of women everywhere.